CPRIT CURE Summer Undergraduate Program

 College or university students who have completed their freshman, sophomore or junior year by June 2023 and are in good academic standing are eligible to apply.
 Fifth year seniors returning to their undergraduate program in the fall of 2023, may also apply.
 International students may apply if they hold a current visa through the duration of the program.
 Undergraduates of all majors are invited to apply!
 A few faculty are specifically recruiting for undergraduates with backgrounds in physics, mathematics, and computer science backgrounds - applicants with these backgrounds are highly encouraged to apply will be matched in related research areas.

 When is the program?

-Participants receive a stipend of up to $6,000 ($600 per full week worked) for the 10-week program.
-The stipend may change based on actual days worked in a week.
-Students pay for housing from these funds.
-Paychecks will be issued on the 5th and the 20th of each month, deducting the required federal tax.
+On site participants receive a stipend of up to $6,000 for the 10-week program.
+This stipend amount includes allowances for housing, living, and travel expenses - no additional allowances are available.
+Paychecks and stipend are based on actual days worked and will be issued on the 5th and the 20th of each month, deducting the required federal tax.

 CPRIT CURE Faculty Mentors

 CPRIT scholar faculty mentors serve as direct supervisors for CPRIT scholars.
 They participate in all aspects of the CPRIT CURE training program, including formal instruction and supervision of research.
 Our more than 100 program-affiliated faculty belong to more than two dozen different departments at MD Anderson and are engaged in many different areas of cancer research!
 If you are interested in a specific area of cancer research, please note this in your personal statement.

 For all questions related to the CPRIT CURE Program, please contact Dr. Kara Lewis, Program Director (firstname.lastname@example.org) or Valorie Solis, Program Manager (email@example.com) .
 You may also reach out to Dr. Stephanie Watowich or Dr. Khandan Keyomarsi, Directors for the CPRIT Research Training Grant and Programs for any scientific related questions.